ilios/user-guide/dashboard/search.md

 ## Show Less

 Clicking the "**Show Less**" link will return the screen to the previously displayed top three results.
+This link only appears after "**Show More**" has been clicked.

 **NOTE:** Global search is not available for students at this time.